yao-laboratory/RNAFoldAssess/README.md

 print(report) # Sensitivity: 0.33333, PPV: 0.5, F1: 0.4
 ```

-If the value of `report` is `Sensitivity: 0.33333, PPV: 0.5, F1: 0.4` then everything installed successfully!
+If printing `report` shows `Sensitivity: 0.33333, PPV: 0.5, F1: 0.4` then everything installed successfully!

 # Usage

-RNAFoldAssess is a framework for comparing the effectiveness of RNA secondary structure prediction tools.
-Let's consider an example.
+RNAFoldAssess is a framework for benchmarking RNA secondary-structure prediction tools.
+Given RNA sequences and ground-truth data (e.g., chemical-mapping reactivities or reference structures), it wraps a prediction model to generate structures and then scores those predictions against the ground truth.

+Out of the box, the framework includes:

+* One structure prediction tool wrapper (RNAFold) that you can use right away or as a template for other tools.

+* Two scoring schemes:

+  * Chemical-mapping scoring: DSCI (designed for reactivity-based evaluation).

+  * Structure scoring: Base-pair classification metrics—PPV (precision), sensitivity (recall), and F1—computed from TP/FP/FN over predicted vs. reference base pairs.

+The framework is necessarily extensible.
+Users can wrap new or existing predictors by implementing the `Predictor` interface and register custom scoring schemes if the provided ones don’t fit the task.

+RNAFoldAssess also provides convenience functions that allow users to run a model over an entire dataset, score the predictions, and export results to CSV for downstream analysis.

+Finally, the package also provides helper functions for common secondary-structure analysis tasks to streamline exploratory work.

 ## A Simple Example

-You collected SHAPE readings on an RNA with the sequence ACUGACUGAAAAAAAA and got the following readings:
+You collected SHAPE readings on an RNA with the sequence ACUGACUGAAAAAAAA and got the following reactivities:
 ```
 0.750, 0.875, 0.493, 0.280, 0.662, 0.478, 0.223, 0.360, 0.840, 0.883, 0.608, 0.988, 0.933, 0.685, 0.673, 0.673
 ```